 - Has known human immunodeficiency virus (HIV) infection that is not well controlled

-- Has other primary malignancies, except adequately resected non-melanoma skin cancer, curatively treated in situ disease, or other solid tumors curatively treated, with no evidence of disease for ≥3 years.
+- Has a history of malignancy, other than NSCLC, except adequately resected non-melanoma skin cancer, curatively treated in situ disease, or other solid tumors curatively treated, with no evidence of disease for ≥3 years

 - Toxicities from previous anticancer therapy, defined as toxicities (other than alopecia) not yet improved to NCI-CTCAE version 5.0 Grade ≤1 or baseline

 - Has a history of severe hypersensitivity reactions to either the drug substances, inactive ingredients (including but not limited to polysorbate 80) of DS-1062a or docetaxel, or monoclonal antibodies

 - Has substance abuse or any other medical conditions such as clinically significant cardiac or psychological conditions